-If your not losing weight and yet you feel your eating healthy and exercising it could be the wheat in your diet.
-Animals and humans are not designed to eat grains in the way they are produced now, it causes an inflammatory response.
+If you’re not losing weight and yet you feel you’re eating healthy and exercising it could be the wheat in your diet.
+Animals and humans are not designed to eat grains in the way they are produced now – it causes an inflammatory response.
 Cows are supposed to eat grass, yet are fed grains such as barley and some are even soaked in molasses to give the meat a redder colour.
-So we get the inflammation in our body through the food chain as well as other sources.
+So, we get the inflammation in our body through the food chain as well as other sources.

-Once upon a time, an individual weighing 17 stone was a rarity, now its a common site among men and women walking the streets, as humdrum as selling jeans at Gap.
-Obesity is now crossing everyone from retired people right done to young children.
-Everyone is getting fatter, no demographic has escaped this.
+Once upon a time, an individual weighing 17 stone was a rarity, now it’s a common site among men and women walking the streets, as humdrum as selling jeans at Gap.
+Obesity is now crossing over to every category, from retired people right done to young children.
+Everyone is getting fatter; no demographic has escaped this.

 Many overweight people are actually very health conscious.
 Most of us would presume that these people are taking big gulps, eating pop tarts and watching TV all day.
 In fact, most will tell you that they do some sort of exercise five times a week and have cut fat from the diet and eat healthily and are not sure why they are gaining weight and losing the existing weight.

-The consequences of wheat are not just in the outer body of superficial fascia layer; they reach right down into every organ of the body and envelope themselves in around every muscle.
-You see it go right from the intestines, liver, heart, and thyroid gland and right up to the brain.
+The consequences of wheat are not just in the outer body of the superficial fascia layer; they reach right down into every organ of the body and envelope themselves in and around every muscle.
+You see it go right from the intestines, liver, heart, and thyroid gland, up to the brain.